-We apply SFAS No. 5, "Accounting for Contingencies," to determine when and how much to accrue for and disclose related to legal and other contingencies.
+We apply Statement of Financial Accounting Standards ("SFAS") No. 5, "Accounting for Contingencies," to determine when and how much to accrue for and disclose related to legal and other contingencies.
 Accordingly, we disclose contingencies deemed to be reasonably possible and accrue loss contingencies when, in consultation with our legal advisors, we conclude that a loss is probable and reasonably estimable (Refer to Part I, Item 1, Note 5 of the Notes to Condensed Consolidated Financial Statements, included in this Quarterly Report on Form 10-Q).
 The ability to predict the ultimate outcome of such matters involves judgments, estimates and inherent uncertainties.
 The actual outcome of such matters could differ materially from management's estimates.